Lowhuiern/Helow/README.md

 This is P4 group

-Changes made in GitHub. in CLI, pull request to see changes in PC
+Changes made in GitHub. in CLI, pull request to see changes in PC.
+In the Helow repo